-If you want to learn how to to take down a YouTube video that isn’t yours, you’re not alone.
+If you want to learn how to remove a YouTube video that someone else uploaded, you’re not alone.
 As a matter of fact, these days this issue is extremely common.

 YouTube is a behemoth of a website and is showing no signs of slowing down.
 Not only that, but it’s actually the second most popular search engine out there (most people only think of it as a video platform).